FidanVural/DiffusionModels/README.md

- ### Stable Diffusion v1.5 Text-to-image Model
+### Stable Diffusion v1.5 Text-to-image
 By using text-to-image pretrained model, you can generate photos from prompts.
+(Hugging Face Diffusers)[https://huggingface.co/docs/diffusers/index] library has pretrained models for generating images.

  ```python
     iimport torch